-- BMPs outlined in 1. the Manual ofBest Management Practices (BMPs) as Stormwater Ouality used in conjunction with and the city's Standards, Specifications and Design Criteria.
+- 1. BMPs outlined in the Manual as of Best Management Practices (BMPs) and with for Stormwater Quality used in conjunction the city's Standards, Specifications and Design Criteria.
 BMP's and related activities include: - a. stormwater management; - b.
-BMP maintenance such as sediment removal and harvesting of vegetation; and

-- c. stormwater discharge with appropriate energy dissipation and native vegetation to preserve the integrity of the area. - 2. establish the maximum width Property owners mav outer zone in accordance with 88-415-03-C.2 and develop in mav the outer zone. subject to the following standards: - 40% of the be no more than outer zone disturbed (i.e., area may cleared of mature riparian vegetation and/or graded) unless mitigation is provided in accordance with 88-415-07-C): - b. no more than 50% of the outer zone area may be disturbed where mitigation is provided in accordance with 88-415-07-C; and - c. in all cases, the first 25 feet must be maintained as a no-build area, except for activities as allowed in 88-415-05-D. - 3.
-Areas required be undisturbed within to the outer zone may contain permanent buildings, structures. impervious cover or active recreation facilities, such as golf courses or athletic fields. - Property elect establish the maximum width owners may to outer zone accordance with 88-415-03-C.2 elect conservation may also use the development option of 88-410 for residential development within the outer zone.
-In such they may elect to establish a conservation subdivision for the entire development site or confine the conservation subdivision to the outer zone area conservation subdivision is confined the outer zone area. minimum conservation subdivision open space requirements apply only to the outer zone area.
+BMP maintenance such as sediment removal and harvesting of vegetation; and - c. stormwater discharge with appropriate energy dissipation and native vegetation to preserve the integrity of the area. - 2.
+Property establish the maximum width owners may outer zone in with accordance 88-415-03-C.2 and may develop in the outer zone, subject to the following standards: - more than 40% of the outer be disturbed no zone area may (i.e., cleared of mature riparian vegetation and/or graded) unless mitigation is provided in accordance with 88-415-07-C); - b. no more than 50% of the outer zone area may be disturbed where mitigation is provided in accordance with 88-415-07-C; and - c. in all cases, the first 25 feet must be maintained as a no-build area, except for activities as allowed in 88-415-05-D. - undisturbed within 3.
+Areas required to be the outer zone may not contain buildings. structures. impervious recreation permanent cover active or facilities, such as golf courses or athletic fields. - Property owners elect establish the maximum zone width may to outer accordance with 88-415-03-C.2 mav also elect the conservation to use in development option of 88-410 for residential development within the outer zone.
+In such they may elect to establish a conservation subdivision for the entire the outer development site or confine the conservation subdivision to zone area When a conservation subdivision is confined to the outer zone area. minimum conservation subdivision open space requirements apply only to the outer zone area.